 - The primary NIH organization for research on Hodgkin Disease is the National Cancer Institute

 Hodgkin disease is a type of lymphoma.
-Lymphoma is cancer of lymph tissue found in the lymph nodes, spleen, liver, and bone marrow.
+Lymphoma is a cancer of a part of the immune system called the lymph system.
 The first sign of Hodgkin disease is often an enlarged lymph node.
 The disease can spread to nearby lymph nodes.
-Later it may spread to the lungs, liver or bone marrow.
-The cause is unknown.
+Later it may spread to the lungs, liver, or bone marrow.
+The exact cause is unknown.

 Hodgkin disease is rare.
 Symptoms include